ashifa-1/cats-dogs-image-classification/README.md

 - F1-score
 - Confusion Matrix

-The confusion matrix helped in understanding how well the model classified cats and dogs and where it made mistakes.
+These metrics helped analyze both overall performance and class-wise predictions.

 ---

 ## Model Interpretability
-Grad-CAM visualizations were generated to understand which regions of the image influenced the model’s prediction.
+Grad-CAM visualizations were generated to understand where the model focused while making predictions.
-This helped in interpreting the model instead of treating it like a black box.
+This helped in interpreting the model’s decisions instead of treating it as a black box.

+---

+## Files Not Included in the Repository
+Some files were intentionally not pushed to GitHub due to size and best practices:

+- Trained model files (`.h5` / `.keras`)
+  - These files are larger than GitHub’s 100MB limit.
+- Virtual environment (`venv/`)
+  - Dependencies are listed in `requirements.txt`.

+This follows standard machine learning project practices.

 ---